Launching the Orchard Stewards Training Program

 Graduates of the course will be invited to a celebration and graduation ceremony at the end of the final workshop session, and will have the opportunity to assist NFFTT staff in pruning fruit trees across Toronto in the spring of 2020.
 For those applying to the ISA Certified Arborist Exam, we are happy to provide documentation and detailing of responsibilities undertaken during the course.

 $100 for adults, and $75 for students with proof of ID.
-To graduate, you must attend 4 of the 5 sessions.
-We will not turn away committed candidates because of inability to pay.
-Please email firstname.lastname@example.org for more details on scholarship opportunities and extended payment plans.
+We will not turn away any committed candidates because of inability to pay.
+Please email firstname.lastname@example.org for more details on scholarship opportunities and payment plans.

 2019 Course Calendar

 - Thursday March 21, 8pm – Free Introductory Webinar: A great introduction to fruit tree care, this 1.5 hour webinar covers nine easy tips to grow healthy and productive fruit trees.